ksgfan/paradigm_UZH_2023/ReadMe.txt

 IMPORTANT!
 1. Ensure that the paths in master.m are correct.
 2. Verify that the screen resolution and refresh rate are set correctly in /funs/screenParams.m.
-3. Double-check that p.dist and p.width are set correctly in /eyemovement_update/Preferences.m.
+3. Double-check that dist_cm and monitorwidth_cm are set correctly in /funs/screenParams.m.
 4. Confirm that equipment.viewDist and equipment.ppm are set correctly in /funs/EEGManyLabs_CDA_18_7_2022.m.
 5. Verify the proper configuration for sending EEG and ET triggers in /eyemovement_update/eyeMovementMeasure_2.m, /funs/EEGManyLabs_CDA_18_7_2022.m and /funs/Resting_EEG.m.
 6. Please note that subject IDs MUST consist of 2 numbers (e.g., 01, 02, …, 10, 11, etc.)